 Generally, school administrative authority regarding student expression does not extend beyond school grounds or school-sponsored functions.
 However, with today's technologies, the line between off and on campus expression can be blurred.
-The First Amendment does not protect students from engaging in off campus personal expression which is forecasted to cause or actually causes substantial disruption or material interference with school activities or interrupts another individual's access to school, such threatening or bullying/harassing of others in the school community.
-Such conduct may subject the student to discipline under the Code of Conduct.
+Students are advised that if off campus personal expression substantially disrupts or materially interferes with school activities or might reasonably lead the school administration to forecast substantial disruption of or material interference with school activities or interrupts another individual's access to school, such as when the speech is threatening in nature, they may be subject to discipline under the Code of Conduct.